 Proceedures for Fares and Tickets

 Tickets and passes for the Metro can also be used on the RER and buses.
-It's less expensive to purchase tickets in books of 10 called a carnet than one fare at a time.
+It's considerably less expensive to load tickets on a Navigo Easy Card in groups of 10 called a carnet compared with purchasing one fare at a time.
 You may purchase tickets from the automated ticket vending machines with cash or European credit cards.
 If you have a North American Credit Card or debit card you will have to purchase tickets from the ticket booth, however, if you are travelling late in the evening, the ticket booths may be closed, usually after 10 pm, so plan accordingly.

 The ticket vending machines are multilingual, but do not offer a choice in language until you click yes on the Acheter des tickets, coupons option.